Commands

 • wait shares the selector/snapshot resolution flow used by click, fill, get, and is.

-• alert inspects or handles system alerts on iOS simulator targets.
+• alert inspects or handles system alerts on iOS simulator and macOS desktop targets.

 • alert without an action is equivalent to alert get.